 Customer Satisfaction Must be Ensured

-The ASIC mandates that Forex brokers take customer complaints seriously and deal with any problem in a timely manner.
+ASIC requires licensed brokers to have formal complaint-handling procedures in place and to respond to customer issues within defined timeframes.
 In a sense, to operate as a Forex broker in Australia, all brokers have to invest heavily in customer support and ensure customer satisfaction.

 Brokers Need to Prove Financial Viability

-All companies applying to be regulated by the ASIC need to prove that they have secured at least 1 million Australian Dollars’ worth of operating capital.
+All companies applying for an ASIC licence must meet minimum operating capital requirements, which vary depending on the type of licence, business model, and level of risk involved.
 This financial requirement ensures that Forex brokers are well funded to deal with any short-term cash flow issues and equipped to handle the sudden change in markets due to exposure issues.

 Forex Brokers Must Have A Representative in Australia